XWangLabTHU/cfDNApipe/README.md

 <br/>

 For detailed data flow diagrams, please see this [cfDNApipe documentaion](https://cfdnapipe-doc.readthedocs.io/en/latest/).
-In this documentation, we gives the thorough up- and down-stream relationships for every step.
+In this documentation, we give thorough up- and down-stream relationships for every step.

 ### Section 2.2: Reference Auto Download and Building

-For any HTS data analysis, the initial step is to set reference files such as genome sequence and annotation files. cfDNApipe can auto download references and build reference indexes.
-If the reference and index files are already existed, cfDNApipe will use these files instead of download or rebuilding.
+For any HTS data analysis, the initial step is to set reference files such as genome sequence and annotation files. cfDNApipe can download references and build reference indexes automatically.
+If the reference and index files already exist, cfDNApipe will use these files instead of download or rebuilding.

 <font color=green>What reference files does cfDNApipe need?</font>